The landscape of compressibility measures for two-dimensional data: Space Bounds for Two-Dimensional Block Trees

-The following result shows that the bound in Lemma~\ref{lemma:2DBTnodes} cannot be substantially improved at least when $\deltaDD = O(1)$. {Since the proof of Lemma~\ref{lemma:2DBTnodes} shows that the number of marked blocks {\em at the interior} of the matrix is bounded by $O(\deltaDD)$, we consider a family of matrices that have a hard to compress first row.}
+In~\cite{titt22} it is shown that the one-dimensional Block Tree is worst case optimal in terms of the measure $\delta$, so in this respect Theorem~\ref{theorem:2DBTspace} is not completely satisfactory.
+Unfortunately, the following result shows that the bound in Lemma~\ref{lemma:2DBTnodes} cannot be substantially improved at least when $\deltaDD = O(1)$.
+Since the proof of Lemma~\ref{lemma:2DBTnodes} shows that the number of marked blocks {\em at the interior} of the matrix, i.e. deriving from type 3 block-markers, is bounded by $O(\deltaDD)$, to establish our result we consider a family of matrices that have a hard to compress first row.